 Cattaraugus - South Dayton is a very small town located in the state of New York.
 With a population of 4,844 people and just one neighborhood, Cattaraugus - South Dayton is the 334th largest community in New York.
 Much of the housing stock in Cattaraugus - South Dayton was built prior to World War II, making it one of the older and more historic towns in the country.

-Cattaraugus - South Dayton is a blue-collar town, with 38.92% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Cattaraugus - South Dayton, you'll notice that it is more blue-collar than most other communities in America.
+38.92% of Cattaraugus - South Dayton’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Cattaraugus - South Dayton is a town of service providers, construction workers and builders, and professionals.
 There are especially a lot of people living in Cattaraugus - South Dayton who work in management occupations (8.11%), office and administrative support (7.48%), and teaching (7.11%).

-In terms of college education, the citizens of Cattaraugus - South Dayton rank slightly lower than the national average.
-14.70% of adults 25 and older in Cattaraugus - South Dayton have a bachelor's degree or advanced degree, while 21.84% of adults have a 4-year degree or higher in the average American community.
+The citizens of Cattaraugus - South Dayton are slightly less educated than the national average of 21.84% for the average city or town: 14.70% of adults in Cattaraugus - South Dayton have a bachelor's degree or advanced degree

 The per capita income in Cattaraugus - South Dayton in 2022 was $25,111, which is low income relative to New York, and lower middle income relative to the rest of the US.
 This equates to an annual income of $100,444 for a family of four.
 However, Cattaraugus - South Dayton contains both very wealthy and poor people as well.